anlijuncn/killPRML/README.md

 - [ ] Ensembel learning
 ---------------------------
 ## Bugs | Errors
-If you find any errors, you are welcome to open an issue or email me at anlijuncn@gmail.com
+If you find any bugs or errors, you are welcome to open an issue or email me at anlijuncn@gmail.com